By: Getty Stewart, PHEc, B.Ed., Author of Prairie Fruit Cookbook and www.GettyStewart.com

 - Rhubarb is so tart, nobody would want it.
 T or F?

 People adore the tart, refreshing taste of rhubarb.
-If you or a neighbour have rhubarb that you’re not using, consider sharing it with a Fruit Rescuing organization like Fruit Share.
+If you or a neighbour have rhubarb that you’re not using, consider sharing it with a local fruit rescuing organization such as Fruit Share.
 Volunteers will pick your rhubarb and share it with community organizations who will put your surplus produce to good use.
 Or, offer your rhubarb to a friend – you might get a tasty surprise in return.
 False

 - Rhubarb is only good for rhubarb pie and rhubarb crisp.
 T or F?